veronicasalt/pennymac-stocks-proj/README.md

 The AWS Toolkit Extension is helpful to have, but not required for this project.

-Run this command to "log in" to your aws account, so your computer knows this AWS account to send code to: `aws configure`.
+Run this command to "log in" to your aws account, so your computer knows the AWS account to send code to: `aws configure`.

-Install AWS CDK `npm install -g aws-cdk`
+Install AWS CDK `npm install -g aws-cdk`.

-Make sure to install Node.js `npm install`
+Make sure to install Node.js `npm install` for frontend.
 ### Secret Storage:
 Store keys in AWS Secrets Manager to avoid coding or committing Access Keys of API Secrets.
 Use .gitignore!